EdinburghParkLife/ParkLifeToolkit/README.md

 2. Run `sqlite`
 3. Now in sqlite, run the command `.mode csv`
 4. Run the command `.output myFile.csv`
+5. Run you query.
+This can be as simple as `SELECT * FROM EVENTS` or more complex, such as the contents of the `getCSV.sql` file.
+6. This should have created the `myfile.csv` file with the data in your current directory.

 #### Option 2